-Defensive Coordinator/Linebackers First Season at Arkansas
+Defensive Coordinator / Linebackers Second Season at Arkansas

-Arkansas added nearly 30 years of SEC experience to its coaching staff when it announced the hiring of John Chavis as the program's defensive coordinator on Jan.
-9, 2018.
-Chavis spent the last 23 years as a defensive coordinator at Tennessee (1995-2008), LSU (2009-14) and Texas A&M (2015-17).
+John Chavis begins his second season over the Arkansas defense in 2019, his 25th as a defensive coordinator in the SEC, spending time at Tennessee (1995-2008), LSU (2009-14) and Texas A&M (2015-17) before arriving in Fayetteville.

-The 2011 winner of the Broyles Award as the top assistant coach in college football, Chavis has been part of 21 bowl games, 12 10-win seasons and appeared in the SEC Championship game six times over his 23 years as a defensive coordinator in the SEC.
+The 2011 winner of the Broyles Award as the top assistant coach in college football, Chavis has been a part of 21 bowl games, 12 10-win seasons and appeared in the SEC Championship game six times over his 24 years as a defensive coordinator in the SEC.